Liimmaa/MintBankProject/README.md

 ## MintBankProject
 #### "User Story"
-##### As a developer I want to view commits to the rails repository so that I can easily see what the last 25 commits, who committed them, and when they were committed
+##### As a developer I want to view commits to the rails repository so that I can easily see what the last 25 commits, who committed them, and when they were committed.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents